Directions for Avoiding Complicity in Mistreatment by Foreign Entities

 It is a fundamental duty of PS to be a responsible steward of the information under its control.
 PS is primarily a consumer of information and thus it relies mainly on information from other departments and agencies, such as the RCMP, CBSA, and CSIS.
 These agencies are also subject to written directions, and as such exchange information according to their respective mandates and processes used to assess the risk of mistreatment associated with information sharing with foreign entities.

-PPP collaborates with other government departments to consider the risk of mistreatment of its sharing of information with foreign entities.
-When PS does not have sufficient information to conduct an assessment of substantial risk, it may request and use risk assessments conducted by another department or agency for the express purpose of evaluating the specific information exchange.
+The PPO collaborates with other government departments to consider the risk of mistreatment of its sharing of information with foreign entities.
+As per the Policy, when the PPO does not have sufficient information to conduct an assessment of substantial risk, it may request and use risk assessments conducted by another department or agency for the express purpose of evaluating the specific information exchange.
 In these instances, PS requires the partner department or agency to attest to having conducted the assessment.
-In 2021, the foreign entities with which PS exchanged information were assessed as presenting a low risk of mistreatment of an individual.

 PS chairs and participates in the Information Sharing Coordination Group (ISCG), an interdepartmental forum that supports collaboration between departments and agencies subject to directions under the Act.
 This group provides an opportunity for PS and other departments and agencies to share best practices and discuss lessons learned.
-In 2021, the ISCG finalized and endorsed its terms of reference and guidance documents on the implementation of, and annual reporting on, the directions.
-ISCG members had a number of discussions on various topics throughout the year.
+Throughout 2022, the ISCG held a number of discussions on various topics, including country and risk assessments.

-PS is committed to enhancing the ISCG's efforts to advance its three key objectives of establishing best practices, sharing general information among its membership, and coordinating the development of policy documents in response to interdepartmental issues.
+PS supports ISCG’s efforts to advance its three key objectives of establishing best practices, sharing general information among its membership, and coordinating the development of policy documents in response to interdepartmental issues.

 Cases of Substantial Risk